electron/electron/docs/api/download-item.md

 #### `downloadItem.getLastInterruptReason()`

 Returns the most recent interrupt reason for this item, or 'NONE' if there is no previous interrupt reason.
-The list of potential return values and their meanings can be found [here]: https://source.chromium.org/chromium/chromium/src/+/main:components/download/public/common/download_interrupt_reason_values.h
+The list of potential return values and their meanings can be found [here][download-interrupt-reason-values]

 ### Instance Properties